ethereum/consensus-specs/specs/phase0/p2p-interface.md

 #### Attestation subnet bitfield

-The ENR MAY contain an entry (`attnets`) signifying the attestation subnet bitfield with the following form to more easily discover peers participating in particular attestation gossip subnets.
+The ENR `attnets` entry signifies the attestation subnet bitfield with the following form to more easily discover peers participating in particular attestation gossip subnets.

 | Key          | Value                                            |
 |:-------------|:-------------------------------------------------|
 | `attnets`    | SSZ `Bitvector[ATTESTATION_SUBNET_COUNT]`        |

+If a node's `MetaData.attnets` has any non-zero bit, the ENR MUST include the `attnets` entry with the same value as `MetaData.attnets`.

+If a node's `MetaData.attnets` is composed of all zeros, the ENR MAY optionally include the `attnets` entry or leave it out entirely.

 #### Interop